Purple-Iverson/Documentation/Sprint 2/User Stories/User Stories Sprint 2.md

 # Sprint 2 User Stories

-> The Checked use stories are the accepted user stories
+> The checked use stories are the accepted user stories

 - [x] As an authorised person (staff member), I want to create different types of questions (MCQs, and fill in the blank) to add variety and complexity to the tests.